Guided Solo Travel: One is Fun…and Easily Done

 After all, why should you give up on a bucket-list dream just because you’re the only person you know who’s interested in Iceland in December?
 (It’s amazing by the way, and you won’t be sorry.)
 Should you stay at home just because you don’t have a travel companion with the time and inclination to keep you company while you swim with penguins in the Galápagos?

-For more than two decades, we‘ve had the pleasure of exploring with thousands of solo travelers.
+For more than two decades, we‘ve had the pleasure of exploring with thousands of single travelers.
 If there’s one thing they’ve taught us it is that solo travel isn’t about a search for solitude or the chance to commiserate on a singles-only excursion.
 In fact, it’s quite the opposite.
-Solo guests tell us the biggest advantage of a small-group trip like those with Classic Journeys is the opportunity to explore, compare notes and form bonds with like-minded travelers.
+Solo travelers tell us the biggest advantage of a small-group trip like those with Classic Journeys is the opportunity to explore, compare notes and form bonds with like-minded travelers.
 As one guest recently told us, “My sister just wasn’t into an active vacation in Costa Rica.
 Don’t tell her, but I’m glad she didn’t come along.
 She would have freaked out if she’d been there to see me strap into the zipline harness.
 But the friends I made on tour knew I was dying to do it, so they urged me to go for it.
 I’m so glad I did.
 It was a blast.”

 Old-school DIY solo travel – just you and your guide book in a “quaint” Airbnb apartment – can be romantic.
 Yet having so much liberty can also be a liability if you don’t speak the language, don’t have local connections or don’t like to eat every meal alone.
 Cindy, a teacher from Chicago, who’s now joined us on six trips is quick to recall the personal one-on-one experiences she’s had that wouldn’t have happened if she’d arrived unannounced, all by herself.
 “One of my favorites occurred in Peru when I had the coolest engagement with some Quechua children in a remote mountain village school.
 Our guide provided the introductions and translation.
 I learned later than he jokingly told them to behave because I had been a tough teacher in the States.
 I honestly had tears of joy after this moving experience.”